kmille36/Colab-Cloud-Gaming/README.md

 - Sunshine web UI: https://tailscaleip:47990

 Required Chrome, Moonlight.

+ - For keeping colab runtime simple login itself into chrome inside it!

 - Backup features will save all your files from the current session to the drive, reducing wait time by 50–75% during your next use (only back up once if needed; ensure the drive has more space than the game size).
   + Example: For large Steam/Epic or any large game that has a long download/install time and requires compiling shaders on first launch — do all the necessary steps until you can play the game — then take a backup to the drive so next time you can play instantly without waiting.